jordan4ibanez/blockmodel/README.md

 2. Models MUST NOT contain multiple material (texture) buffers.
 ONLY one.
 3. Texture coordinates are integrated as part of JSON object inside cuboid.
 4. A model MUST contain texture coordinates.

-### Note for Windows builds:

-You need to install visual c++ redistributable to get rid of the "Unrecognised C++ runtime library 'vcruntime140'" output.